 - a.
-The presentation and fair presentation in the basic financial statements of financial position of the University and its discretely presented component unit in conformity with GAAP. - b.
-The design, implementation, and maintenance of internal control: - Relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error - To prevent and detect fraud, including fraud related to federal awards. - c.
-Establishing and maintaining effective internal control over financial reporting. - d.
+The preparation and fair presentation in the basic financial statements of financial position of the University and its discretely presented component unit in conformity with GAAP. - b.
+The design, implementation, and maintenance of internal control: - Relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error - To prevent and detect fraud. - c.
 The review and approval of the financial statements and related notes and acknowledge your role in the preparation of this information.
 Specifically, we acknowledge that your role in the preparation of the financial statements was a matter of convenience rather than one of necessity.
 We have reviewed the financial statement preparation assistance provided by you and acknowledge that the financial statements are prepared in accordance with GAAP.
-Our review was based on the use of the financial statement disclosure checklist for a stand-alone business-type activities government obtained from the Government Finance Officers Association.
+Our review was based on the use of the financial statement disclosure checklist for a stand-alone business-type activities governments obtained from the Government Finance Officers Association.
+Additionally, we agreed with the adjusting and reclassification entries included in Appendix A.